-Okay, first of all, if your newborn is not sleeping at least 7 hours at night, I want you to just close the post and walk away.
+First of all, if your newborn is not sleeping at least 7 hours at night, I want you to just close the post and walk away.
 Don’t read it.

-If you are still hear (rubbernecker huh?), let me first tell you that my babies at this age were not sleeping as long as I am about to talk about.
+If you are still here, let me first tell you that my first three babies at this age were not sleeping as long as I am about to talk about.
 They all turned out fine.
 They all slept this long at some point.

 If your baby is 9-15 weeks old, here are some guidelines for night sleep.

 This doesn’t mean she will or that she must, just that some babies in this age range can.
 Do not go more than 11 hours.
 (On Becoming Babywise page 121).
 Also note, a 9 week old won’t necessarily be at 11 hours.
 It can be a gradual process that is achieved by 15 weeks old.

 A breastfed baby can go 9-10 hours at night.
 This doesn’t mean she definitely will or that she must, just that she can.

 If you let a breastfed baby go more than 9-10 hours at this age, you are risking milk supply issues.
-If you are concerned with milk supply, stay on the 9 hour side of this range.
+If you are concerned with milk supply, stay on the 9-hour side of this range.

 Now you know in quick reference how long you can let your 9-15 week old go through the night between feedings.
 Always be mindful of baby’s growth and of milk supply.